A buff belly, a sizzling six-pack. You're here because you want abdominals that rock, and if you're like the rest of us, you want them now.

 Start easy with ab exercises, which can leave you in a world of hurt if you do too many too soon.
 Over time, you'll want to aim for 15-20 repetitions for most of these, with 3-5 sets.

 - Crunch.
-"The ab exercise that all other ab exercises are measured against is the simple crunch," says Weil.
+"The ab exercise that all other ab exercises are measured against is the simple crunch," Weil says.
 To perform the tried-and-true crunch, lie on your back, knees bent, feet on floor, hands supporting your neck, and slowly crunch up enough to get your shoulders off the floor.
 Want to make them tougher?
 Lift your feet in the air, knees at 90 degrees, and pull knees to chest as you crunch up.

 - The plank.
 There are a couple ways to perform the plank, an ab buster favored by Frediani, some tougher than others.
 For the American Council on Exercise's version, lay belly-down on the floor, resting your upper body on forearms that are flat against the floor.
 Contract your butt and your gut to prevent your back from arching, and slowly lift your torso from the ground.
 Hold the position for five seconds, then lower yourself back to your starting position.